CookiePowerTech/CookiePowerTech/README.md

 ### Hi there 👋

+This is a lazyyyy cookie in a jar

+mainly used java and kotlin
+Looking to learn rust and go :D

+Don't know what to say ....
+That's all
+Add more as I think of it

 <!--
 **Yummy-Cookie-S/Yummy-Cookie-S** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.